MountKingX/Django/react-django-project/README.md

 ```

-### Step-04 creating the View and setup server/urls
+### Step-04 creating the View and setup server/urls for Todo
 ```bash
 # todo/views.py